OSCA-Ado-Ekiti/Hacktoberfest2021-Ekiti/public/docs/contributing-guidelines.md

 7. When you're done contributing click "Commit"

+8. Click pull request on your repository to compair and pull request
-8. Lastly create pull request
+9. Lastly Create pull request